-I am a research associate (chercheur qualifié) of the fund for scientific research F.R.S.-FNRS of Belgium's French Community.
+I am a maître de recherches (senior research associate) of the fund for scientific research F.R.S.–FNRS of Belgium's Wallonia-Brussels Federation.
 I am affiliated with IRIDIA, CoDE, Université Libre de Bruxelles, Brussels, Belgium.

 My research focuses mainly on computational intelligence and in particular on the automatic design of swarm intelligence systems and multi-robot systems.

 My research interests include also metaheuristics and local search methods for combinatorial optimization.
 I am particularly interested in the application of statistical methods, design of experiments, and machine learning techniques, notably for assessing the performance of algorithms and for fine-tuning their parameters.